jscherff/cmdbc/README.md

     * **`-help`** lists `serial` flags and their descriptions.
 * **`-help`** lists top-level _action_ flags and their descriptions.

-Actions and events are logged to system.log, errors are logged in error.log, and changes detected during audits are recorded in change.log.
-The log directory is configurable; the default is the log subdirectory under the application directory.
-All three kinds of logs can also be written to a local or remote Syslog server.
+Actions and events are recorded in `system.log`, errors are recorded in `error.log`, and changes detected during audits are recorded in `change.log`.
+The log directory is configurable; the default is the `log` subdirectory under the folder in which the utility is installed.
+All three logs can also be written to the console (stdout) and/or to a local or remote syslog server.

 Device state is stored in JSON files in the state subdirectory directory (configurable)